mcaserta/time-series-concurrency-example/README.md

 overwritten by the most recent one.
 This solves our problem with duplicate timestamps.

-At the end of the for cycle, our results are ready.
-We just need to sort by timestamp and return the values as a `List` of `TimeValue`s.
+At the end of the cycle, our results are almost ready.
+We just need to sort by timestamp again and return the values as a `List` of `TimeValue`s.

 ```java
 List<Instant> keys = new ArrayList<>(airQualityIndexMap.keySet());